ctrliq/kernel-src-tree/Documentation/networking/ip-sysctl.rst

 	Limits number of Challenge ACK sent per second, as recommended in RFC 5961 (Improving TCP's Robustness to Blind In-Window Attacks)
 	Default: 1000

+tcp_rto_max_ms - INTEGER
+	Maximal TCP retransmission timeout (in ms).
+	Note that TCP_RTO_MAX_MS socket option has higher precedence.

+	When changing tcp_rto_max_ms, it is important to understand that tcp_retries2 might need a change.

+	Possible Values: 1000 - 120,000

+	Default: 120,000

 UDP variables
 =============